Longfld/DynamicaLoadMultiLevelDropDownMenu/README.md

 **********************************************************************

-Ok, Angular2 component router cannot solve my problem.
+Ok, Angular (material menu) component router cannot solve my problem.
 I have hundreds pages on a web site and don't want my users to make lots of clicks on router componet then find,  they are not sure where to go, they don't even know which pannel to start with(This is your fault: ng2 componet router!
 And ng2 team, here is a challenge for you).

 Make things worse, business wants to decide which web pages to show after users logon.